batiste/blop-translations/README.md

-# Blop example project
+# Angular translation tool, JSON file edit

-This project is an Hello World example made with [the Blop language](https://github.com/batiste/blop-language) using SSR, express and webpack
+This project can manage a list of translation file in the JSON with nested namespaces (Namespaced JSON) or JSON with namespaces in key (Flat JSON)

 To run: